-Networking is a critical component of job searching.
+Career networking is a critical component of job searching.
 It can make or break your job search.
 You can gain a tremendous advantage if your networking campaign is well-managed.
-Done right, networking can connect you with people who will help you get hired.
+Done right, career networking can connect you with people who will help you get hired.
 The people you know and the people you meet can be the best resources to help you get hired.

 Unfortunately, the opposite is true if you don’t do the right things.
 Networking done wrong can cost you the opportunity to find job leads and get referrals.
 Networking is all about relationship building, and it’s not a one-shot deal.
 It should be ongoing and mutually beneficial for you and your connections.

-Review these tips to maximize the benefits from your networking efforts while avoiding some of the typical mistakes networkers make.
+Review these tips to maximize the benefits of your networking efforts while avoiding some of the typical mistakes networkers make.

 12 Things Not To Do When Networking